 Navigation and Engineering Officers consist of seven separate bargaining units, all of which are represented by the Canadian Merchant Service Guild (CMSG).
 A new agreement for the NACC fleet was negotiated in 2020 and 2021, and expires on April 30, 2025.
 Likewise, two new Tanker agreements were negotiated in 2021, with both expiring on July 31, 2028.
-The next contracts due for negotiation are the four agreements in the DDB fleet, all of which expire in 2023.
+The next contracts due for negotiation are the four agreements in the Domestic Dry-Bulk fleet, all of which expire in 2023.
+Negotiations are expected to commence in March 2023.